-Health Profession Opportunity Grants (HPOG) program.
+- Health Profession Opportunity Grants (HPOG) program.
 Authorized by the Affordable Care Act, the HPOG program provides education and training to TANF recipients and other low-income individuals for health occupations that pay well and are expected to either experience labor shortages or be in high demand.
-Since Fiscal Year 2010, OFA has awarded over $67 million annually in competitive grants to 32 organizations, including 5 tribal organizations, across 23 states.
-Additionally, $10 million per year is designated for a multi-pronged evaluation effort.
-OFA will award a new round of grants in September 2015.
+HPOG 2.0, a new round of HPOG grants, was awarded in September 2015 to 32 organizations, including 5 tribal organizations, located across 21 states for a new five-year period.

 - Native Employment Works (NEW).
 The Native Employment Works (NEW) program provides annual funding to 78 grantees for a variety of work-related activities to support job readiness, job placement, and job retention for Native Americans.